 Walking along the streets of Ste.
 Geneviève, you will be surrounded with a special French charm.
 Ste.
 Geneviève was established in 1750 by French Canadian settlers attracted by the region’s rich agricultural soil and became the first permanent European settlement in Missouri.
 Throughout town, you will notice elements of original French colonial architecture while admiring structures with exterior posts and rustic porches beneath sweeping awnings.

 In 2020, a collection of historic structures in Ste.
 Geneviève became part of the new Ste.
 Geneviève National Historic Park.
 Starting at the park’s Visitor Center, you will learn a lot about Ste.
 Geneviève history and sites to see on your visit.

 Several of the structures are open for touring.
 The Centre for French Colonial Life offers another opportunity to learn town history.
 Throughout the year, Ste.
 Geneviève hosts French-inspired events adding another way to experience this unique town!

 In addition to French colonial structures, Ste.
 Geneviève has plenty of intriguing historic structures from other periods to appreciate.
 The quaint town is also full of small businesses including local makers and artisans as well as eateries.

-If you have a sweet tooth, Sweet Things Sweet Shop has something to tempt all.
-Beanik Café and Pastry bake up yummy pastries, has made-from-scratch soups, salads and bread as well as coffee concoctions.
+If you have a sweet tooth, Sweet Things Sweet Shop is the perfect place to tempt all.
+Beanik Café and Pastry bake up yummy pastries, has made-from-scratch soups, salads, and bread as well as coffee concoctions.
 The Hotel Audubon Grill & Bar not only offers delicious food options but also a spot to stay within a historic building in a town wrapped in history.